kamranahmedse/git-standup/README.md

 $ sudo make install
 ```

-Or you can install with npm
+Also, you can install it using `brew`

 ```
+$ brew update
-$ npm install -g git-standup
+$ brew install git-standup
 ```

 ## Usage